csessig86/leaflet-maps-intro/readme.md

 	}).addTo(map);
 	```

-* Every time a county is created, the geojson object calls the style method, which, in turn, calls the setSyle function.
-The function then returns styles for the county.
+* Every time a county is looped through, the geojson object calls the style method, which, in turn, calls the setSyle function.
+The function then returns styles for the particular county.
+Right now, we are returning the same fillColor for each county, so all the counties will be colored the same.

 * For more information on the different styling options available for GeoJSON layers, visit [this page](http://mourner.github.io/Leaflet/reference.html#path-options).